Advanced Intensive Acting Diploma (PGIP)

 At the heart of everything is the acting class.
 Here participants learn the Methodological technique, influenced by the work of Uta Hagen, Stella Adler and Lee Strasberg.

-Students explore in depth the Laban/Jungian transformative Character Analysis technique of Yat Malmgren that has distinguished the Drama Centre worldwide as a centre for acting excellence, including oversight from the man who launched the Drama Centre, Christopher Fettes, led by leading practitioner Giles Foreman.
+Students explore in depth the Laban/Jungian transformative Character Analysis technique of Yat Malmgren that distinguished the original Drama Centre worldwide as a centre for acting excellence, taking our inspiration from the man who launched the Drama Centre with Yat Malmgren, Christopher Fettes, led by leading practitioner Giles Foreman.

 Directing demands multiple skills and personality traits.
 It requires intellectual abilities, intuition and access to emotions.
 A capacity to work with many different types of artists – actors, writers, designers, musicians and production staff.
 This course is designed to help the student develop an understanding of technical and creative theatre skills, and places particular emphasis on gaining experience of the acting process as part of the acting cohort.
 From term 2 onwards, Actor/Directors learn to direct scenes; they build their understanding of how to work with actors in rehearsal, and are tutored by Giles Foreman with a focus on all the above.
 In term 3 they assist him and other directors.
 In the final term they are assessed on a play that they direct.